 The road from Puebla to Oaxaca is a long and winding path through the mountains.
 We opted to break up the drive between the two places with a stop near Tehuacan in the small pueblo of Zapotitlan.

-It’s amazing how fast the scenery changes after leaving Puebla, transforming from a lush, green mountainous area into towering cactuses and dry desert scrub land.
+It’s amazing how fast the scenery changes after leaving Puebla, transforming from a lush, green mountainous area into towering cactuses and dry desert scrubland.

 The drive took us about two hours to arrive at Zapotitlan from Cholula (just outside of Puebla).